 - If you would like to register for a course but are restricted because you do not meet the prerequisites or it is restricted to students in a different program, you can submit an override request.
 Please be certain to provide a detailed rationale for WHY you want/need to take the course as our decisions are based on available space, year in degree program, and rationale.

 - Once you have registered, check your audit.
 All of the courses you have chosen should be in one of the line items.
 There should be nothing in the section at the end of the audit called “Courses set aside”.
 If there are, you have registered in a course that is not acceptable for your program and you should review the program requirements.

-- If you have specific questions that are not covered by the registration information above please contact email@example.com and we will be happy to help!
+- If you have specific questions that are not covered by the registration information above please contact Michelle Santoianni. firstname.lastname@example.org

 More Registration Information